automl/jahs_bench_201/README.md

 python -m jahs_bench_examples.minimal
 ```
 This should randomly sample a configuration, and display both the sampled configuration and the result of querying the
 surrogate for that configuration.
-Note: Some MacOS users experience issues with the XGBoost library we use, currently, we are investigate further.
+Note: Some MacOS users experience issues with the XGBoost library we use, currently, we are investigatiHPOHPOng further.

 ## Using the Benchmark